Middle College Programs

 Before completing the ALEKS test, please ensure that you have refreshed your memory of the math concepts you have already studied in high school.
 Study packets (with answers) are available below to help you review math concepts.
 Pick your study packets based on the math classes you have already completed in high school:

 You are now ready to complete the ALEKS test!
 There is no cost to take the test.
 The ALEKS test can be completed remotely if you have a computer with a web camera and the capability to install a temporary lockdown browser for remote proctoring.
-Chromebooks cannot download this required software, so be advised that Chromebooks cannot be used to complete the ALEKS test.
+Chromebooks can now be used to complete the ALEKS test, just be sure to select Chromebook when downloading the lockdown browser.

 Students are encouraged to schedule an appointment to complete the test in person at King Tech High School.